nathanxiang000/de_prep/Meta Behavioral Questions.md

 - I was able to resolve the fraud incident, and the sales team was able to complete the deck on time.
 - I was able to manage both priorities and the sales team was happy with the results.

+## Perseverance
+### “Tell me about a time when you had to push through a difficult problem or blocker.”
+### “Tell me about a time when you needed to overcome external obstacles to complete a task or project.”
+### “Tell me about a time a project took longer than expected.”
+Answer:
+- ach data integration

 ## Understanding what is data engineering and why I choose it for me
 Answer:
 I chose data engineering because I enjoy building the foundational systems that enable data-driven decision-making.
 I believe that data engineering is crucial for ensuring data quality and accessibility, which ultimately drives business success.